ByMyBootstraps/activation-steering/README.md

 # Intro
-The original post [Reducing sycophancy and improving honesty via activation steering](https://www.lesswrong.com/posts/zt6hRsDE84HeBKh7E/reducing-sycophancy-and-improving-honesty-via-activation#Reducing_sycophancy_via_activation_steering) identified vectors which could be used to induce or reduce sycophancy in LLaMA-7B by adding them to the model's activations during inference.
-The implication was that the vector
+This project is a follow-up to the post [Reducing sycophancy and improving honesty via activation steering](https://www.lesswrong.com/posts/zt6hRsDE84HeBKh7E/reducing-sycophancy-and-improving-honesty-via-activation#Reducing_sycophancy_via_activation_steering).
+The original post identified vectors which could be used to induce or reduce sycophancy in LLaMA-7B by adding them to the model's activations during inference and argued that those vectors might useful for generally understanding deceptive behavior in large language models.
-This project attempts to use activation diffs to predict whether a model is going to produce an output with a given feature, as well as to retroactively predict whether a completed output has that feature.

-The author finds that an activation vector derived by contrasting sycophantic and non-sycophantic activations on Anthropic's [sycophancy dataset](https://huggingface.co/datasets/Anthropic/model-written-evals/tree/main/sycophancy) can be used to influence whether the model reproduces common myths and misconceptions on [TruthfulQA](https://huggingface.co/datasets/truthful_qa) and concludes that there is a shared direction between sycophancy on questions of opinion and endorsing common false beliefs on questions of fact.
+The author found that an activation vector derived by contrasting sycophantic and non-sycophantic activations on Anthropic's [sycophancy dataset](https://huggingface.co/datasets/Anthropic/model-written-evals/tree/main/sycophancy) can be used to influence whether the model reproduces common myths and misconceptions on [TruthfulQA](https://huggingface.co/datasets/truthful_qa) and concluded that there is a shared direction between sycophancy on questions of opinion and endorsing common false beliefs on questions of fact.

 This project aims to investigate two questions:
 1) can we use steering vectors to predict sycophancy rather than inducing it?